torchnyu/blog/_posts/2019-08-17-nyu-cas-cs-guide.md

 may be.
 Putting yourself in a situation where you need to figure it out, no matter what, is an excellent way to determine if you like programming.
 If you're trawling through pointers and you realize you hate it, then great!
-You got this realization before you graduated with a degree in Computer Science.
+You had this realization before you graduated with a degree in Computer Science.
 And if you love it, then you know that nothing can stop you.